 Yasaka-no-to.

-There are many beautiful corners here, with the main colors being brown and yellow, so once again, remember to choose bright colored clothes to easily stand out from the scene here!
+There are many beautiful corners here, with the predominant colors being brown and yellow.
+So once again, make sure to choose bright-colored clothes to stand out and complement the scenery!

 Hokanji